PrayaAmadigaPitasa/react-style-guide/README.md

   // good
   return <Input {...props} onFocus={() => callSomething()} />
   ```
-- **Immediate Return**: Don't use block to return value if only have one line logic or return.
+- **Immediate Return**: Don't use block scope to return value if only have one line logic or return.
   ```typescript
   // bad
   return <MyComponent {...props} value={() => {